Grand challenges for sustainability

 Marketing sustainable innovations

 The final element in the value chain is to bring sustainable products and services to the market.
-The course offers a hands on experience in which you are challenged to combine the insights gained in previous courses, into an attractive marketing plan that takes all stakeholders into account.
+The course offers a hands-on experience in which you are challenged to combine the insights gained in previous courses, into an attractive marketing plan that takes all stakeholders into account.

 It is possible to replace two of the courses for an internship that will be supervised by one of the lecturers of the courses.
 The courses to be replaced are one out of the two courses "Organizing sustainable innovation" and "Sustainable supply chain management" (both in period 2) in combination with "Marketing sustainable innovations" (in period 3).
-Internships should be aligned with a topics addressed in the minor and should be initiated by students.
-Proposals for an internship need approval from the minor.
+Internships should be aligned with a topic addressed in the minor and should be initiated by students.
+Proposals for an internship need approval from the minor coordinator.

-For specific information about each course, please visit the studyguide.
+For specific information about each course, please visit the study guide.

 This minor can be followed by all SBE bachelor's students.
 In addition, advanced bachelor students (third year) from other faculties as well as other universities are welcome to join.
 Particularly those with in an interest in Science, Business and Innovation, Management and Organization Studies, Economics, Social Sciences, Natural Sciences, Engineering, Technology Management, Operations Management, Media and Communication Studies, and Education.

 VU student: you can register for the courses of the minor via VUnet starting 20 July.